VUEngine/VUEngine-Core/doc/pages/work-ram.md

 Determining object sizes
 ------------------------

 The most convenient way of finding out the exact memory footprints of your game's objects is to use the engine's debug tools.
-Slate 2 of the Debug System (accessed with LT+RT+RU) shows detailed information about the individual pools' usage, the MemoryPool's total size and usage as well as the required sizes of all of the VUEngine's as well as user defined classes.
+Slate 2 of the Debug System (accessed with LT+RT+RU) shows detailed information about the individual pools' usage, the MemoryPool's total size and usage as well as the memory requirements (in Bytes) of all of the VUEngine's as well as user defined classes.

-For a programmatic approach, you can use `sizeof(ObjectClass)` if you know an Object's class, otherwise `__VIRTUAL_CALL(int, Object, getObjectSize, objectPointer)` has to be be used.
+For a programmatic approach, you can use `sizeof(ObjectClass)` if you know the object's class.